-What is the purpose of using incoming webhooks?
+What is the purpose of using 3rd party events, such as incoming webhooks?

 When you use the other triggers, the campaign will start for the users once they access a certain page, or open a promotion page, which they receive in their email, for example.

 In the case of an incoming webhook, you can set the campaign in a way so that it will start at a very specific moment.